contember/docs/docs/schema/relationships.md

 ### Orphan removal

-Orphan removal is a special behaviour for one-has-one relations.
-When you delete an owning side of relation (e.g. a *Post* of *Content*), the inverse side (*Content*) remains orphaned, meaning it is not referenced from any *Post*.
+Orphan removal is a special behaviour for one-has-one relationships.
+When you delete an owning side of relationship (e.g. a *Post* of *Content*), the inverse side (*Content*) remains orphaned, meaning it is not referenced from any *Post*.

 By enabling this option, *Content* will be removed once *Post* is removed.